Liouville quantum gravity and the Brownian map I: The QLE(8/3,0) metric: Meeting in the middle

 Assume that $\CB$ is parameterized by $(\strip,\wt{h})$.
 Then we know that the law of $\wt{h}$ is absolutely continuous with respect to a free boundary GFF on $[a,b] \times [0,2\pi]$ for any $a,b \in \R$ with $a < b$.
 Likewise, we know that the law of $h$ in any bounded region $U \subseteq \C$ is mutually absolutely continuous with respect to the law of the restriction to $U$ of a free boundary GFF on a bounded domain with $\ol{U} \subseteq V$.
-Therefore it follows from \cite[Theorem~8.1]{ms2013qle} that the map $\varphi \colon [a,b] \times [0,2\pi] \to \C$ which corresponds to the embedding of $\CB$ into $\C$ is almost surely H\"older continuous in $[a,b] \times [0,2\pi]$.
-By \cite[Corollary~5.8]{dms2014mating}, we know that the points on $\partial \CB$ which correspond to $\pm \infty \in \partial \strip$ are uniformly distributed according to the quantum boundary measure on $\partial \CB$.
-By resampling them, it follows that the embedding of $\CB$ into $\C$ is almost surely a H\"older domain.
-Therefore it follows from \cite[Corollary~2]{js2000remove} that the embedding of $\partial \CB$ into~$\C$ is almost surely conformally removable. \end{proof}
+Therefore it follows from \cite[Theorem~8.1]{ms2013qle} that the map $\varphi \colon [a,b] \times [0,2\pi] \to \C$ which corresponds to the embedding of $\CB$ into $\C$ is a.s.\ H\"older continuous in $[a,b] \times [0,2\pi]$.
+By \cite[Proposition~A.8]{dms2014mating}, we know that the points on $\partial \CB$ which correspond to $\pm \infty \in \partial \strip$ are uniformly distributed according to the quantum boundary measure on $\partial \CB$.
+By resampling them, it follows that the embedding of $\CB$ into $\C$ is a.s.\ a H\"older domain.
+Therefore it follows from \cite[Corollary~2]{js2000remove} that the embedding of $\partial \CB$ into~$\C$ is a.s.\ conformally removable. \end{proof}